A clash on your timetable means that there are two or more classes scheduled at the same time, and there are no alternative times for those classes.

 Your timetable may become invalid because a class you were allocated to has been cancelled, its time has changed, or you have added new units of study.
 If this is the case you should recollect your timetable (select 'Recollect new timetable').

-If you have special circumstances that mean you can’t attend your allocated classes, you should first try to customise your timetable.
+If you have commitments that mean you can’t attend your classes, you should first try to customise your timetable.